 Understanding the Building Blocks of Early Mathematical Success

-• One-to-one correspondence: Matching each number word with exactly one object
+• One-to-one correspondence: Correspondence of each of the number words to one object

-• Cardinality: Recognising that the last number named represents the total quantity
+• Cardinality: Taking understanding of the fact that the final number identified denotes the total amount

 • Stable order: Understanding that number words must be recited in a consistent order